Will Baylor cover the spread vs. Florida? Betting Trends, Record ATS

 Baylor vs. Florida: Betting Trends, Record ATS, Home/Road Splits - November 24

 A pair of streaking teams square off when the No. 13 Baylor Bears (5-0) visit the Florida Gators (4-1) on Friday, November 24, 2023 at 5:30 PM ET.
-The Bears are 3.5-point favorites and put their five-game win streak on the line against the Gators, winners of three straight.
-The matchup has a point total of 157.5.
+The Bears are 3.5-point favorites and put their five-game win streak on the line against the Gators, who have won three straight.
+The matchup has an over/under set at 157.5 points.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!